 Everything You Need

-Connect with everything you need to get started and succeed in college.
+Connect with everything you need to get started and succeed in college, including:

-- Document and obtain credit for military training, including assisting you in getting a copy of your military transcript;
+- Documenting and obtaining credit for military training, including getting a copy of your military transcript.

-- Understand and apply for your educational benefits, or if you’ve already used these benefits, exploring other funding options that may be available to you;
+- Understanding and applying for your educational benefits, or if you’ve already used these benefits, exploring other funding options that may be available to you.

-- Dependents understand and make use of their benefits; and
+- Helping dependents understand and make use of their benefits

-We understand that veterans may have distinctive challenges, including PTSD, TBI, other injuries or circumstances.
+We understand that veterans may have distinctive challenges, including post traumatic stress disorders, traumatic brain injuries, other injuries or life-impacting circumstances.
 We’re familiar with those challenges and can help.

-Contact us if you have questions or just want to chat about your education.
+Contact us if you have questions or just want to chat about your educational goals.

-Student Cara Myhre (above) came to The Evergreen State College after a 10 year career in the Army.
-She is interested in becoming an art therapist, and towards that end she enrolled in the program Narrative Objects.
-The class, taught by faculty Jean Mandeberg and Steven Hendricks, incorporates fine metal and book arts and examines ways in which objects can participate in, contain, and create narratives.
-The miniatures project assigned for this class inspired her to reflect on the time she served in the active war zone of Iraq in the early 2000s.
+Student Cara Myhre came to Evergreen after a 10-year career in the Army.
+She is interested in becoming an art therapist, and towards that end, enrolled in the Narrative Objects program.
+The class, taught by Jean Mandeberg and Steven Hendricks, incorporated fine metal and book arts and examined ways in which objects can participate in, contain and create narratives.
+The miniatures project assigned for this class inspired Cara to reflect on the time she served in the active war zone of Iraq in the early 2000s.

-We have a group of students, faculty, and staff who monitor, raise awareness, establish processes and advise the Evergreen community in matters related to the needs of veterans.
+We have a group of students, faculty and staff members who monitor, raise awareness, establish processes and advise the Evergreen community in matters related to the needs of our veteran student population.

-We also offer campus tours, information sessions, and lunch thru the JBLM transitions team.
+We also offer campus tours, information sessions and lunch thru the Joint Base Lewis-McChord transitions team.